IsaacLeimgruber/cgx-project/README.md

 - Implement erosion.

 ## 3. Normal map from noise texture
-One of the main disadvantage with flat shading is that it requires to compute the normal for each fragment.
+One of the main disadvantages with flat shading is that it requires to compute the triangle normal for each fragment.
 Such computations can be very inefficient because when multiple fragments share the same primitive, they will have the same normal and we will compute multiple times the same value.